What does Transomnia mean?

 Do you design your own products?

-We employ two in-house designers, and more than half of all our new products are designed in-house; many more are ‘tweaked’ by us from products originally offered.
+We employ two in-house designers, and more than half of all our new products are designed in-house; many more are ‘tweaked’ by us from products originally offered by our suppliers.
 The rest are discovered on our frequent sourcing trips to Asia – these days many gift and interiors producers in developing countries employ very talented designers themselves, and we’d be foolish not to make use of their talents if the results fit into our own product directions.